What happens to your Will if your solicitor’s firm closes down? (UK 2026 guide)

 Key Takeaway:

-Whilst the legal system has safeguards in place, the security of your will ultimately relies on your proactive engagement.
-Regularly reviewing your will’s status and maintaining open communication with your legal representatives can prevent potential complications, ensuring your final wishes remain protected regardless of changes in the legal landscape.
+Whilst the legal system has safeguards in place, the security of your Will ultimately relies on your own proactive engagement.
+Reviewing your Will every few years, registering it with the National Will Register, and telling your executors where it is held can prevent serious complications, ensuring your final wishes remain protected even if your solicitor’s firm closes.

 Discover how to safeguard your legacy – read on to ensure your final wishes stand the test of time.